thtskaran/obvix-lake/usage.md

   3. `context_precision` heuristic measuring term overlap ( <0.40 escalates, <0.60 replies with a LOW confidence preamble).
 * When any gate fails the request is escalated deterministically with the failing metrics embedded into the GLPI ticket body.
 * The generation prompt uses **Self-RAG reflection tokens**: the model must emit `[RELEVANT]/[IRRELEVANT]` before answering and `[GROUNDED]/[UNGROUNDED]` afterwards. `[IRRELEVANT]` or `[UNGROUNDED]` forces a human escalation.
-* After generation, a groundedness heuristic computes a score; `GROUNDING_FAIL_THRESHOLD` (default `0.60`) triggers escalation, while scores between 0.60–0.85 prepend a limited-confidence warning.
+* After generation, a groundedness heuristic computes a score; `GROUNDING_FAIL_THRESHOLD` (default `0.60`) triggers escalation, while scores between 0.60–0.85 mark the response as LOW confidence so the router can decide whether to defer escalation.
 * Responses always cite chunks as `[kb_doc_###]`.
 The raw response payload exposes those chunks so clients can render inline references.

 Environment knobs: